CRAGENOMICA/mstatspop/docs/tfa_merge.md

 ## Error Conditions

 The algorithm will fail if:

-1. Input files have different number of sequences
+1. Input files have different number of scaffolds
-2. A sequence exists in one file but not in the other
+2. A scaffold exists in one file but not in the other
-3. Matching sequences have different record counts
+3. Matching scaffolds have different record counts
 4. Position values don't match during merging
 5. Input files are not in TFAv2.0 format
 6. Input files are not properly indexed